Brendan Behan: Writer

 His autobiographical novel Borstal Boy followed in 1958.
 In the vivid memoir of his time in St Andrews House, Hollesley Bay Colony Borstal, near Woodbridge, Suffolk, England.
 (The site of St Andrews House is now a Category D men's prison and Young Offenders Institution).
 An original voice in Irish literature boomed out from its pages.
 The language is both acerbic and delicate, the portrayal of inmates and "screws" cerebral.
 For a Republican, though, it is not a vitriolic attack on Britain; it delineates Behan's move away from violence.
 In one account, an inmate strives to entice Behan into chanting political slogans with him.
 Behan curses and damns him in his mind, hoping that he would cease his rantings-hardly the sign of a troublesome prisoner.
 By the end, the idealistic boy rebel emerges as a realistic young man, who recognises the truth: violence, especially political violence, is futile.
 The 1950s literary critic Kenneth Tynan said: "If the English hoard words like misers...
 Behan sends them out on a spree, ribald, flushed, and spoiling for a fight."
 He was now established as one of the leading Irish writers of his generation.

 Behan revered the memory of Father William Doyle, a Dublin priest of the Society of Jesus, who served as military chaplain to the Royal Dublin Fusiliers as they fought in the trenches of the Western Front.
 Father Doyle was killed in action while running to the aid of wounded soldiers from his regiment during the Battle of Passchendaele in 1917.
 Behan expressed his affection for Father Doyle's memory in the memoir Borstal Boy.
-Alfred O'Rahilly's 1920 biography of the fallen chaplain was one of Behan's favorite books.
+Alfred O'Rahilly's 1920 biography of the fallen chaplain was one of Behan's favourite books.

 Personal life

 In February 1955, Behan married horticultural illustrator for The Irish Times, Beatrice Ffrench Salkeld, daughter of the painter Cecil Ffrench Salkeld.
-(Naturally, Dublin wits nicknamed the family the Ffrench Behans.)
 A daughter, Blanaid, was born in 1963, shortly before Behan's death.
+Various biographies have established that Behan was bisexual to some degree.